idossha/TI-CSC/README.md

   MATLAB Runtime may display warnings, but they generally do not affect the correctness of the output.

 ---

-### Container Contents

-The Docker container includes the following tools and libraries:

-- **FSL** 6.0.1
-- **Freesurfer** 7.1.1
-- **SimNIBS** 4.1.0
-- **MATLAB Runtime** r2024a
-- Git repository with analysis and optimization scripts
-- Commonly used CLI tools: VIM, NVIM, TMUX, Git, and more.

----

-### Project Functionality

-This CLI toolbox allows users to:

-1. **Optimize Montages for Temporal Interference Stimulation.**
-2. **Analyze and Visualize** unipolar and bipolar montages efficiently.
-   - *Note: While this is primarily a CLI tool, GUI visualization is available for simulation results.*

 #### Analyzer Requirements: